Nexusoft/nw-modules-documentation/developer-guide/README.md

 - [ReactRouter](https://reacttraining.com/react-router/) for app routing solution.

 If you use the libraries listed above in your module, you won't need to add them to your `package.json` dependencies, because the base Nexus wallet will pass these libraries to your module through an injected global variable, along with some utility functions and components built on these libraries (mostly React and Emotion).
 As a result, you will be able to reduce your module size by not having to include these libraries in your module, speed up your development by not having to reinvent the wheel, and ensure a more consistent UI with the base wallet by reusing the same UI components that the base wallet uses.

-## Quick Start

-If you want to quickly set up your new module code base, you can check out the [examples and boilerplates](#examples-and-boilerplates), fork one of them, and modify the code to achieve the functionality as you wish.

 ## Requirements for a valid module